Stephanie Michele Sweigart

 Stephanie Michele Sweigart M.S.
 CCC-SLP

 Stephanie Michele Sweigart is the leading expert on mindfulness and compassion-based practices in special education.
 She is certified as a Teacher of Mindfulness Meditation and as a Speech-Language Pathologist.
 Stephanie Michele is a presenter for the American Speech-Language-Hearing Association’s national convention 2023.
 She is the founder of a woman-owned Non-Public Agency, Golden State Speech Pathology Services, Inc. since 2013.
 Stephanie Michele is the author and creator of the popular course, “ShiftMakers: 1.0” and “The Framework to Becoming a Mindful Speech Clinician”.
 She is also a speaker and YouTube host for SpeechTherapyPD.com.
-Her insights have been featured on numerous podcasts including “Keys for SLPs” and “Speech Science Podcast” where she shares her passion and thought leadership on professional holistic practices.
+Her insights have been featured on numerous podcasts including “Keys for SLPs”, "First Bite" and “Speech Science Podcast” where she shares her passion and thought leadership on professional holistic practices.
 She believes in the mission and is a supporting member for The Center for NonViolent Communication.
 Stephanie’s unwavering dedication to empowering individuals to use clear and compassionate communication underscores her mission to make a profound impact in the world of special education.